 This collection of Russian state regalia presents 39 items of the late 12th and the first third of the 13th century.
 Though not large, it is considered to be almost the most valuable one, as well as it is unique among its kind in other Russian museums.

-The great princes' and later the tsars' residence, the Moscow Kremlin has since olden times stored crowns, sceptres, ceremonial collars, orbs, thrones and other symbols of the monarch’s power.
-The origin and historical life of the items are linked to the development and growth of the Russian statehood and the most important political events in the Russian history.
-Settings for reigning, receptions of ambassadors, royal processions and other events of state value were strictly regulated and festive actions.
-State regalia played the particularly significant role in glorifying the monarch's grandeur during the ceremonies.
+The great princes' and later the tsars' residence, the Moscow Kremlin has since olden times housed crowns, sceptres, ceremonial collars, orbs, thrones and other symbols of monarch’s power.
+The origin and historical life of the items are linked to the development and growth of the Russian statehood and the most important political events in Russian history.
+Anointment and coronation, receptions of ambassadors, royal processions and other state events were strictly regulated and spectacular actions.
+State regalia played a particularly significant role in glorifying the monarch's grandeur during those ceremonies.

-The oldest item in the collection is "The Crown of Monomachus".
-Its name is connected with the Russian legend of the 15th century saying that it had been brought to Russia in ancient times as a gift to the Russian rulers from Byzantine Emperor Constantine Monomakhos.
-Since the late 15th till the end of 17th century, "The Crown of Monomachus", a symbol of power, was used in the ceremony of setting the ruler of the Russian State for reigning.
-In the first quarter of the 18th century, after Peter the Great's reforms, the ceremonial setting for reigning was replaced by coronation with the Imperial crown as its primary attribute.
+The oldest item in the collection is the "Cap of Monomach".
+Its name is connected with the Russian legend of the 15th century saying that it was brought to Russia in ancient times as a gift to the Russian rulers from Byzantine Emperor Constantine Monomachus.
+Since the late 15th till the end of the 17th century the "Cap of Monomach", being the symbol of power was used in the ceremonies of enthronement in Russia.
+In the first quarter of the 18th century, due to Peter the Great's reforms, the rite of the anointment for raining was replaced by the coronation ceremony with the Imperial crown as its main attribute.
 The museum collection incorporates the crowns of Empresses Catherine I and Anna Ioannovna.